federicodassereto/European-World-War-II-Events-visualuzation/README.md

 An interactive visualization of the events occured in Europe during the Second World War.

+> "If understanding is impossible, knowing is imperative"
+> - Primo Levi

 ![Alt text](home.png?raw=true "Home visualization")

 This visualization has been developed as final project of the Data Visualization course of "Università degli Studi di Genova", during the Master in Data Science and Engineering.